 • Peak months: USD$250/day per person.

-On top of that, solo and duo travellers will need to top up USD$40 and USD$30 per person respectively, daily.
+On top of that, solo and duo travellers will need to top up USD$40 and USD$30 per person respectively, per day.

-This daily tariff includes your hotel stays, three meals, tea & coffee throughout your stay, all entrance fees, bottled mineral water, a planned itinerary, all entrance fees in your itinerary, tour guide+driver+vehicle fees.
-Basically, you really don’t need to bring much cash into Bhutan.
+This daily tariff actually includes* your hotel stays, three meals, unlimited tea & coffee throughout your stay, bottled mineral water, a planned itinerary, all entrance fees in your itinerary, tour guide+driver+vehicle fees (*from referencing what DrukAsia provided for us).
+It’s more like an all-in tour package’s minimum-price guideline, minus the flight tickets.
+Basically, you really don’t need to bring much cash into Bhutan – can consider having about USD$100/pax with you when you enter Bhutan – it’s very likely more than enough.

-So, what happens is, tour agencies will quote you a land tour price higher than that minimum daily tariff.
+So, what happens is, tour agencies will quote you a Bhutan trip package with a price higher than that minimum daily tariff.
 If yours doesn’t, that agency’s breaking Bhutan’s law.

-Other than that, you’ll need to pay for flight tickets, the international tourist visa (USD$40), and don’t forget to get travel insurance.
+Other than the minimum daily tariff, you’ll need to pay for your flight ticket into Bhutan, as well as the international tourist visa (USD$40).
+Don’t forget to get travel insurance.

 To give you perspective, for my family’s trip (4 of us) in mid-December (6 nights – departing on the seventh early morning), my family member each paid S$3110 (flight ticket S$1320, visa S$55, land tour S$1735) to Druk Asia.

 On top of that, consider tipping USD$5/day/pax for your tour guide, and $3/day/pax for your driver.
-For my group of four travellers staying six nights, we can also pay a lump sum of USD$100 to guide and USD$50 to driver.
+For my group of four travellers staying six nights, we can also pay a group lump sum of USD$100 to guide and USD$50 to driver.
 Tipping is completely up to you but it’ll be a nice gesture.
-We tipped slightly more than the recommended amount.

 Is a trip to Bhutan worth it?